KennySoh/Technical-Interview/Html_Css.md

 :empty{//making sure theres no empty html tags/ or when something returns empty.
 }
 ```
-## Substring Matching Attribute Selectors- "Begin With" and "Ends With"
+## Substring Matching Attribute Selectors- "Begin With","Ends With", "Contains"
 Begins With ^
 Ends With $
+Contains *
 ```css
 a[href^="http://"]{
   color: #52bab3;